Image Colorization: A Survey and Dataset: Experiments

 \begin{itemize}

-\item \textbf{COCO-stuff dataset}: The Common Objects in COntext-stuff (COCO-stuff)~\cite{caesar2018coco} is constructed by annotating the original COCO dataset~\cite{lin2014coco}, which originally annotated things while neglecting stuff annotations.
-There are 164k images in COCO-stuff dataset that span over 172 categories including 80 things, 91 stuff, and 1 unlabeled class.
+\item \textbf{COCO-stuff dataset~\cite{caesar2018coco}}: The Common Objects in COntext-stuff (COCO-stuff) dataset is constructed by annotating the original COCO dataset~\cite{lin2014coco}, which originally came with annotations of only things while neglecting the annotations of stuff.
+There are 164k images in the COCO-stuff dataset, which spans over 172 categories, including 80 things, 91 stuff, and one unlabeled class.
+The methods are evaluated using 5k images from the original validation set.

+\item \textbf{Places205~\cite{zhou2014places}} has 20,500 test images from 205 categories.
+This dataset is commonly used to evaluate various colorization algorithms to investigate their relative performance.
+It only evaluates the transferability of algorithms and does not have a training partition.

-\textbf{PASCAL VOC dataset}: PASCAL Visual Object Classes (PASCAL VOC) dataset~\cite{everingham2015pascal} has more than 11000 images that are divided into 20 object categories.
+\item \textbf{PASCAL VOC dataset~\cite{everingham2015pascal}}: PASCAL Visual Object Classes (PASCAL VOC) dataset has more than 11000 images that are divided into 20 object categories.

-\item \textbf{CIFAR datasets}: CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} are two subsets created and reliably labelled from 80 million tiny image dataset \cite{torralba200880}.
-CIFAR-10 is comprised of 60k images equally distributed over mutually exclusive 10 categories with 6k images in each category.
-On the other hand, CIFAR-100 has the same images distributed over 100 categories with 600 images assigned to each category.
+\item \textbf{CIFAR datasets~ \cite{krizhevsky2009learning}}: CIFAR-10 and CIFAR-100 are two subsets created and reliably labeled from 80 million tiny image dataset \cite{torralba200880}.
+CIFAR-10 is comprised of 60k images equally distributed over ten mutually exclusive categories, with 6k in each image category.
+On the other hand, CIFAR-100 has the same images distributed over 100 categories, with 600 images assigned to each category.
 Each image in both the subsets is of size $32\times32$ pixels.
-In CIFAR-100, two level labelling is used.
-At the higher level there are 20 superclasses each of which is further divided into five subclasses.
-Overall, 50k and 1k images comprise training and testing sets, respectively.
+In CIFAR-100, two-level labeling is used.
+There are 20 superclasses at the higher level, each further divided into five subclasses.Overall, 50k and 1k images comprise training and testing sets, respectively.